Schiiss/blog/_posts/2025-03-28-the-art-of-keeping-things-simple.md

 Why did we detail this one example?
 Because it's one of many different sources we need to bring into the lakehouse that required **custom coding**.

 There is no magic bullet for each of these sources and each of these problems.
-Many companies will introduce individual technologies for sources, ADF for table data, custom code for API’s and Excel, streaming technologies for streaming data.
+Many companies will introduce individual technologies for sources, Azure Data Factory (ADF) for table data, custom code for API’s and Excel, streaming technologies for streaming data.

 **Our solution was to take a custom code (Python) based approach to solve these problems**, bringing all these various patterns into a single software solution.
 We apply software development & platform engineering best practices to enable us to deliver quickly.